AnitaBucheva/AnitaBucheva/README.md

 👀 I’m interested in Java Script, HTML and CSS, Front-end and Back-end and QA...

-🌱 I’m currently learning Java Script Application in SoftUni!
+🌱 I’m currently learning Java Script Application and QA in SoftUni!

 💞️ I’m looking to collaborate on on the development of new projects!